dbekaert/RAiDER/weather_setup.md

          pip install cdsapi

-   ___Note this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___
+   ___Note: this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___

 4. You must accept the [license](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products) for each product you wish to download.